peterschwarz/clj-serial/README.md

 ### Using the library

-Just make sure you pull in the `serial-port` namespace using something like:
+Just make sure you pull in the `serial.core` namespace using something like:

     (use 'serial.core)

 ### Finding your port identifier

-In order to connect to your serial device you need to know the path of the file it presents itself on. `serial-port` provides a simple function to list these paths out:
+In order to connect to your serial device you need to know the path of the file it presents itself on. `serial.core` provides a simple function to list these paths out:

     => (list-ports)